The History and Development

 The physical layout of this document may vary somewhat depending on the printer set-up of the viewer.
 All pages of this document will print when downloaded, unless the viewer finds an alternate method , e.g., highlighting text and then printing only the text selected, or terminating the printing process itself before it finishes.

 *****PURCHASE INFORMATION FOR THE CORNET COMPENDIUM*****

-To eliminate a lengthy download, over 265 unbound pages of text, a pagination that may certainly not correspond to page breaks, and any ensuing binding costs or problems, readers of this document may purchase a comb bound edition (autographed by the author) with a clear acetate cover for a nominal fee of $50.00 USD (for mailing inside the continental United States).
-Contact Irisrick@aol.com for details.
-Overseas first-class mailing is $60.00 USD.
+To eliminate a lengthy download, over 265 unbound pages of text, a pagination that may certainly not correspond to page breaks, and any ensuing binding costs or problems, readers of this document may purchase a comb bound edition (autographed by the author) with a clear acetate cover for a nominal fee of $50.00 USD (for mailing inside the United States).
+Contact the author at Irisrick@aol.com for details.
+Cost of the book (with first-class mailing) to any address outside the United States is $50.00 USD plus the cost of shipping and handling.
+Contact the author for further information.
 Please monitor this web site for any future additions or changes.

 TABLE OF CONTENTS FOR THE CORNET COMPENDIUM

 Purpose, The Author of this Document Irisrick@aol.com , Download format (see above), Purchase Format (see above), Proofers of this Document, Editorial Notes, Abbreviations

 CHAPTER 1 EARLY HISTORY.............................................Page 7